GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 to try out FLoC in both first- and third-party contexts.
 {% endAside%}

-## How can websites opt out of the FLoC computation?
+## Can websites opt out of being included in the FLoC computation?

 The `interest-cohort` permissions policy enables a site to declare that it does not want to be included in the user's list of sites for cohort calculation.
 The policy will be `allow` by default.